dialoguemd/covid-19/README.md

 This service personalizes the information about the virus based on user's individual situation.
 All content is vetted by Canadian medical professionals.

+## Who is behind this project
+The project is created by [Dialogue](dialogue.co).
+Dialogue is the leading Canadian telemedicine provider pioneering virtual healthcare dedicated exclusively to the world's leading organizations.
+We drive real health outcomes through amazing healthcare experiences, an employee engagement playbook, and a relentless focus on patient safety and security.

 ## Running locally